-The history of the Bordelon family has been written in several books over the past several years but, like most amateur genealogist, I was interested specifically in my branch of the huge Bordelon tree.
+The history of the Bordelon family has been written in several books over the past several years but, like most amateur genealogists, I was interested specifically in my branch of the huge Bordelon tree.
 I started this research many years ago in college but kept hitting brick walls.
-With the help of computer generated census data, church, death records and countless interviews, I have solved the mystery that has plagued me for years.
+With the help of computer-generated census data, church, death records, and countless interviews, I have solved the mystery that has plagued me for years.

 My facts are backed by proven documentation as much as possible and little or no "assumptions" were made.
 I can now connect all the branches of my tree and trace my ancestry all the way back to Le Havre, France (1690s).
-Click on Introduction and Generations above to look though what I have.
+Click on Introduction and Bordelon Linage above to look through what I have.